OpenNebula/docs/source/advanced_components/application_flow_and_auto-scaling/appflow_configure.rst

     ################################################################################
     # Server Configuration
     ################################################################################

     # OpenNebula daemon contact information
     #
     :one_xmlrpc: http://localhost:2633/RPC2

-    # Time in seconds between Life Cycle Manager steps
+    # Time in seconds between each time scale rules are evaluated
     #
-    :lcm_interval: 30
+    :autoscaler_interval: 90

     # Host and port where OneFlow server will run
     :host: 127.0.0.1
     :port: 2474

+    # Force deletion of VMs on terminate signal
+    :force_deletion: false

     ################################################################################
     # Defaults
     ################################################################################

     # Default cooldown period after a scale operation, in seconds
     :default_cooldown: 300

     # Default shutdown action.
-Values: 'shutdown', 'shutdown-hard'
+Values: 'terminate', 'terminate-hard'
-    :shutdown_action: 'shutdown'
+    :shutdown_action: 'terminate'

-    # Default oneflow action options when only one is supplied
+    # Default number of virtual machines (action_number) that will receive the
+    #   given call in each interval defined by action_period, when an action
+    #   is performed on a role.
     :action_number: 1
     :action_period: 60

-    # Default name for the Virtual Machines created by oneflow.
+    # Default name for the Virtual Machines and Virtual Networks created by oneflow.
 You can use any
     # of the following placeholders:
     #   $SERVICE_ID
     #   $SERVICE_NAME
     #   $ROLE_NAME
-    #   $VM_NUMBER
+    #   $VM_NUMBER (onely for VM names)

     :vm_name_template: '$ROLE_NAME_$VM_NUMBER_(service_$SERVICE_ID)'
+    #:vn_name_template: '$ROLE_NAME(service_$SERVICE_ID)'
     #############################################################
     # Auth
     #############################################################

     # Authentication driver to communicate with OpenNebula core
     #   - cipher, for symmetric cipher encryption of tokens
     #   - x509, for x509 certificate encryption of tokens
     :core_auth: cipher

     ################################################################################
     # Log
     ################################################################################

     # Log debug level
     #   0 = ERROR, 1 = WARNING, 2 = INFO, 3 = DEBUG
     #